Government Student Aid

 Please note that all international students and students in the Mature Student High School program are not eligible to apply for Manitoba Student Aid.

 Student loans are available to students through provincial and federal student aid programs.
 Non-repayable grants and bursaries are also available.
 Student loans stay interest-free for a period of six months after you complete your schooling.
 If you are studying full-time, you can apply online.
 If you are studying part-time or by distance education, you must complete a paper application.
 If you have not lived in Manitoba for a minimum of 12 months prior to starting school, you must apply for financial aid through your home province.

 Tip: The Manitoba Student Aid application form is found at manitobastudentaid.ca.
 It is extremely important to remember your login and password you create for your account.
-You can track the progress of your student loan, change your personal information, and print documents you’ll need to complete the application process.
+You can track the progress of your student loan, change your personal information, and print the documents you’ll need to complete the application process.
 Read all correspondence carefully, and send back all documents requested.
 Your financial aid won’t be processed without them.
 Your student aid documents will be sent to you at the address you use when you apply.
 Be sure to keep the Student Aid office informed of address changes.

-To assess your eligibility for a student loan, check out the Student Loan Estimator provided by Government of Canada.
+To assess your eligibility for a student loan, check out the Student Loan Estimator provided by the Government of Canada.